Clustering: Guilt Free and with a Calm Mind

 - Strengthening and calming my body and mind

-So what is the key stance?
+So what is the clustering stance?
 The components are equally important.
 This is a sensible real-world positioning because I’m dealing with the subjective.
 Over time, the categories are fluid, each ebbing and owing in immediate importance, while each is always feeding and complementing the other two.
-This means ranking them is pointless.
+This means ranking them is senseless.

-Most days, I spend almost all of my time in the three components (and of course, on some days one gets more attention than the other two).
+Most days, I spend almost all of my time floating among the three components (and of course, some days one particular component can get the majority of my attention).
 Today, for instance, is a Monday morning.
 It’s 2:00 a.m., and I’m at home working on this book, but in another half hour I’ll go back to bed and get a few more hours of sleep.
 When I get up again, I’ll handle some emails and do my daily thirty-minute personal organizing routine.
-After that, I’ll work more on this book and then drive down to the office to see what’s up and to hang out with my staff for an hour or so.
+After that, I’ll do some writing and then drive down to the office to see what’s up, and to hang out with my staff for an hour or so.
 In the early afternoon, it will be a visit to the gym and a good StairMaster workout.
 Late in the afternoon, I’ll hike the river trail for an hour or so with my granddaughter Lexi.
 I’ll be home and showered by 6:00 p.m.
-Then I might go out for dinner with a friend and afterward, catch a movie.
-Or maybe I’ll stay home and sit here on the couch in front of the fire and read until 10:00 p.m. or so.
-Then, I’ll go to bed and with no quiet, underlying guilt.
+Then I might go out for dinner with Diana, and afterwards, catch a movie.
+Or maybe I’ll stay home and sit right here on the couch in front of the fire and read until 10:00 p.m. or so.
+Then, I’ll go to bed…and with no quiet, underlying guilt.

-It’s going to be a perfect day, loosely but deliberately choreographed, and almost all of it expended within my clusters, nearly every minute well spent.
+It’s going to be a perfect day, loosely but deliberately choreographed, and almost all of it expended within my cluster, nearly every minute well spent.

 What about my spiritual and other deep-seated beliefs?
 Shouldn’t they be listed in the primary cluster?
 Are they not important enough?
 It’s not that at all.
 My personal beliefs are continuous threads that weave their way through my day, like breathing, and it’s the same for my certainties about how reality mechanically operates—my Systems Mindset.
 Some of the things of our lives don’t need categorizing; they’re just always there.